Raadhu (actress): Career

 Soon, Radica was married, and began her work in the software industry.
-With the struggle of two growing kids, and pressured work, Radica, now Giri decided it was best to leave her job and pursue her deep passion in Bharathanatyman, mentored by A Lakshmanaswamy.
+With the struggle of two growing kids, and pressured work, Radica, now Radica Giri decided it was best to leave her job and pursue her deep passion in Bharathanatyam, mentored by A Lakshmanaswamy.
 Having already learned and performed 2 arangetrams, Radica Giri opened her very own dance studio, Anjali Natyam School of Dance.
 Today, she teaches over 40 students, and has successfully finished the arangetram of over a dozen and a young women.
 Constantly performing at rotary shows and other festivals, she hopes to instill a passion of this classical Indian dance form.

 Radica Giri's maiden dance / theatre production "Chitrangada", a slice from the Mahabharata, won accolades.